 We will be adding conditions over time and will depend upon readers' input for which conditions will be included.
-If you would like to suggest a condition, you can email Karen Smith, New England Genetics Collaborative Project Coordinator.
+If you would like to suggest a condition, you can email Karen Smith, New England Regional Genetics Network Project Coordinator.

 See "Undiagnosed Medical/Developmental Conditions” , also found at the bottom of the list of conditions.
 This page provides general information with examples of supports for children who may have a genetic condition.

 The information included on this website was obtained from various general sources such as the National Library of Medicine, the National Institutes of Health, the Genetic Alliance and genetic texts.

 The process for constructing the information first included content that was researched and compiled by a genetic counselor with a background in education.
 This was then reviewed and edited by a doctor who is a genetic specialist, by an inclusion specialist, a parent, special education teacher, our entire Education & Outreach Work Group, and finally, by condition-specific advocacy groups.

 Family health history is important to your health.
 It is a collection of information about diseases that run in your family, as well as information about the lifestyle (e.g., eating habits, activities, etc.) and environment that your family shares.
 Knowing about diseases that run in your family can help you make healthy choices to prevent or lower your disease risk.